Tattoo Artist

 A while, probably.
 When I'm asked to add a line, or touch up a single line of an old tattoo, I usually go light, so the tattoo inks blend together in a matter of months, or, I touch up everything in the area to match my new ink.

-Asked by madh0us3 over 11 years ago
+Asked by James over 12 years ago